kean/Nuke/Documentation/Guides/image-pipeline.md

 When you instantiate `UIImage` with `Data`, the data can be in a compressed format like `JPEG`. `UIImage` does _not_ eagerly decompress this data until you display it.
 This leads to performance issues like scroll view stuttering.
 To avoid these it, Nuke automatically decompresses the data in the background.
 Decompression only runs if needed, it won't run for already processed images.

 > See [Image and Graphics Best Practices](https://developer.apple.com/videos/play/wwdc2018/219) to learn more about image decoding and downsampling.

+### Progressive Decoding

+If the progressive decoding is enabled, the pipeline attemps to produce a preview of any image every time a new chuck of data is loaded.

+When the first chuck of data is downloaded, the pipeline creates an instance of a decoder which it is going to be using for the entire image loading session.
+When the new chunks of data are loaded, the pipleine passes these chunks to the decoder.
+The decoder can either produce a preview, or return `nil` if not enough data is downloaded yet.

+Every image preview goes throught the same processing and decompression phases that the final images do.
+The main different here is introduction of back pressure.
+If one of the stages of the pipeline can't processed the input fast enough, the pipeline waits until the current operation is finished, and then starts the new one with the latest input.
+When the data is downloaded fully, all of the progressive operations are cancelled to save processing time.

 ### Performance